 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P3 does not offer wifi capability.
+In contrast, the E-P3 does not provide wifi capability.

 Both the E-P3 and the A6000 have been discontinued, but can regularly be found used on eBay.
 The E-P3 was replaced by the Olympus E-P5, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P3 and the Sony A6000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.